Cookies Policy

 About

 António Correia holds a Ph.D. in Computer Science and an M.Sc. in Information and Communication Technologies, with Summa Cum Laude honors, from the University of Trás-os-Montes and Alto Douro (UTAD), Vila Real, Portugal.
 He was the first Portuguese to get awarded the prestigious Microsoft Research Ph.D.
 Fellowship.
 Besides his experience as a Researcher at Microsoft, he formerly worked as a Visiting Scholar at the University of Nebraska at Omaha, College of Information Science & Technology, NE, USA.
 Moreover, he was also a Visiting Postgraduate Researcher at the University of Kent, Canterbury, UK.
-António holds more than ten years of experience in research and scientific writing, and his research interests are mainly in the fields of Human-Artificial Intelligence (AI) Interaction and Science and Technology Studies (STS).
-He has authored or co-authored more than 60 publications, including journal articles, conference papers, book chapters, posters, and guest editorials.
+António holds more than ten years of experience in research and teaching, and his research interests are mainly in the fields of Human-Artificial Intelligence (AI) Interaction, Computer Supported Cooperative Work (CSCW), and Science and Technology Studies (STS).
+He has authored or co-authored more than 50 publications, including journal articles, conference papers, and book chapters.
 In line with this, he has also participated in research projects conducted at national and international level and has been executing functions as external reviewer and scientific committee member for top-tier venues covering aspects of computer science.
-António is currently working as a Postdoctoral Researcher and member of the teaching staff at the Faculty of Information Technology, University of Jyväskylä, Finland.
+António is currently working as a Postdoctoral Researcher and member of the teaching staff (equivalent to Assistant Professor) at the Faculty of Information Technology, University of Jyväskylä, Finland.
 He is also an External Research Collaborator at the Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Porto, Portugal.

 Interest